 Infectious mononucleosis is usually a transient condition.
 This means that the symptoms will go away on their own over time.

-However, for some people, the disease is a precursor to chronic diseases, usually related to chronic fatigue.
+However, the disease is a precursor to chronic diseases for some people, usually related to chronic fatigue.

 People with lower rates of physical activity tend to be more prone to this problem.

-The symptoms caused by mononucleosis are similar to the symptoms caused by other viruses.
+The symptoms caused by mononucleosis are similar to those caused by other viruses.

-Therefore, it can be difficult to diagnose mononucleosis with just a doctor who examines you.
+Therefore, it can be challenging to diagnose mononucleosis with just a doctor who examines you.

-Therefore, a blood test is done that can detect a particular antibody and confirm if you have mononucleosis.
+Therefore, a blood test can detect a particular antibody and confirm if you have mononucleosis.

 A blood test for infectious mononucleosis will also look at the activity of your lymphocytes (white blood cells).

-A very high number of lymphocytes together with a positive heterophile result will probably confirm the diagnosis.
+A very high number of lymphocytes and a positive heterophile result will probably confirm the diagnosis.

 Unusual symptoms and complications